Managing Outsourced IT

-The flexible use of resource that C-BIA’s Flexible IT Sourcing offers me is one of the reasons I selected it, but where am I in terms of using my available ‘pot’?
-Am I underspent?
+The flexible use of resource that C-BIA’s Flexible IT Support Service offers me is one of the reasons I selected it, but where am I in terms of using my available ‘pot’?
+Am I under or over spent?
 If so I need to know because the CFO has been nagging me for months about that Ledger interface and this might be just the time to get C-BIA on to sorting that out.
-Am I overspent?
-However, if the CFO really presses for that interface then I might need to get some more funding.
-This section explains exactly where you are.

 In this illustration the contact provides for 8 days of extended service effort per month.
 In January I’ve used 11 days but given I underspent by 2.75 days in December I am only 0.25 days over, giving me 7.75 days ‘in the bank’ for February.
 I note that there are a total of 12.75 days C-BIA work scheduled for February, which takes me over for the month, but that’s manageable.
 And if the CFO does press me on that interface then maybe he’d be prepared for the scheduled P&L Dashboard work to be delayed…

 Q4: What’s the high-level progress position on each of my key C-BIA projects?

 “The single biggest problem in communication is the illusion that it has taken place.” – George Bernard Shaw

 Straightforward stuff.
 What are the current C-BIA projects, where are they in terms of progress and are delivery dates threatened?
 A simple table that gives the CIO this information.

 Q5: How are we doing on the things I believe are key?

 ‘According to the doyen of management experts, the late Peter Drucker: “Management is doing things right; leadership is doing the right things.”